ricniew/check-itm-agent-responsiveness/README.md

 4 Prerequisites
 ===============

+PERL needs to be installed on the computer where this tool is going to be used.

-Following PERL packages are used and needs to be available
+Following PERL packages are used and needs to be available:

        >use LWP::UserAgent;
        >use XML::Simple;